aaronlng/100-days-of-code/r1-log.md

 ## Log

+### R1D14

+Worked through Codecademy's fourth module Getting More Advanced with Design.
+Learned about responsive design and FlexBox layout.

 ### R1D13
 Worked through Codecademy's fourth module Getting More Advanced with Design.
 Learned about typography and reviewed CSS concepts through the CSS Code Challenges.